echo-lab/collab-playlist/README.md

 ## How to create production build
 1. In the root directory, run `npm run build`.
 The output will be in `build/`.
 2. In the `client/` directory, run `npm run build`.
 The output will be in `client/build/`.
+3. In the root directory, run `npm start` to start the server.
+4. In another temporary terminal, in the project root directory, run `source .env` then `curl -XPOST -b admin_key=$ADMIN_KEY localhost:$PORT/admin/load-ids`.